madless/TestReadme/README.md

 }
 ```

-The example initializes sdk with default configuration, but if you want you can set server configuration by setting config key as the second parameter of the init() method.
+The example initializes sdk with default configuration, but if you want you can set server configuration by setting config key as the second parameter of the init() method. <br/>
-Config key types: `PrometheanManager.QA, PrometheanManager.PARTNER_QA, PrometheanManager.PRODUCTION`
+Config key types: `PrometheanManager.QA, PrometheanManager.PARTNER_QA, PrometheanManager.PRODUCTION`<br/>
 Example:
 ```
 PrometheanManager.get().init(this, PrometheanManager.PARTNER_QA);